Magnus Walker

-Magnus Walker (born July 7, 1967) is a British former fashion designer and car collector.
-He emigrated to the United States in 1986 at the age of nineteen and eventually established a clothing brand, called Serious, with his late wife, Karen Caid Walker.
-Having been fascinated with Porsche since childhood, Walker started collecting and customizing vintage Porsches, mostly the air-cooled 911 model.
+Magnus Walker (born July 7, 1967) is a British-American fashion designer and car collector.
+He emigrated to the United States in 1986 at nineteen and eventually established a clothing brand, called Serious, with his second wife, Karen Caid Walker.
+Having been fascinated with Porsche since childhood, Walker started collecting and customizing vintage Porsches, mostly the air-cooled 911 models.
 After the documentary Urban Outlaw about his life, Walker became one of the world's most visible faces of the Porsche and car collecting scene.
-He has since been featured in a multitude of media, such as The Joe Rogan Experience (2015), and Jay Leno's Garage (2017), and the 2015 video game Need for Speed.
+He has since been featured in a multitude of media, such as The Joe Rogan Experience (2015), Jay Leno's Garage (2017), and the 2015 video game Need for Speed.

-In 2014, Walker completed a Tedx Talk called "Go With Your Gut," which has since seen more than 9.5 million views.
+In 2014, Walker completed a TEDx talk called "Go With Your Gut," which has since seen more than 9.5 million views.
 Walker has more than 25 Hot Wheels cars in his signature line, including multiple variations on his signature "277" race car.
-He was the first personality who was not a professional race-car driver to have his own line of signature MOMO steering wheels.
-His memoir, Urban Outlaw: Dirt Don't Slow You Down, reached the U.K. best-seller list in the automotive category.
+He was the first personality to have his own line of signature MOMO steering wheels without being a professional race car driver.
+His memoir, "Urban Outlaw: Dirt Don't Slow You Down", reached the U.K. best-seller list in the automotive category.

 Early life

 Walker was born in 1967 to middle-class parents.
-Growing up in Sheffield, England, Walker's fascination with the Porsche brand sparked when his father took him to the 1977 Earl's Court Motor Show as a 10 year old, where he saw the Porsche 911 for the first time.
+Growing up in Sheffield, England, Walker's fascination with the Porsche brand sparked when his father took him to the 1977 Earl's Court Motor Show as a 10-year-old, where he saw the Porsche 911 for the first time.
 After that, he wrote Porsche a letter, asking for a job.
-Porsche actually replied and encouraged him to apply for a job when he had finished school.
-However, in 1982, Magnus had dropped out of school, got involved with the punk rock and heavy metal scenes, and bounced around places and jobs.
-Seeing no perspectives for the future in Britain, he decided to follow the American Dream and try his luck in the US.
+Porsche replied and encouraged him to apply for a job after finishing school.
+However, in 1982, Magnus dropped out of school, got involved with the punk rock and heavy metal scenes, and bounced around places and jobs.
+Seeing no perspective for the future in Britain, he decided to follow the American Dream and try his luck in the US.
 He got accepted as an instructor at a summer camp north of Detroit in 1986.
 He traveled to Los Angeles soon after the camp was over.